hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 ### Prerequisites
 - **GitLab Account**: Free plan is sufficient.
-- **Cloud Provider**: A cloud provider offering managed Kubernetes services (e.g., Azure Kubernetes Service is used here, leveraging the $100 credit for students enrolled in a university).
+- **Cloud Provider**: A cloud provider offering managed Kubernetes services (**Azure Kubernetes Service** is used here, leveraging the $100 credit for students enrolled in a university).

 ### Steps to Run